uber/nebula.gl/docs/api-reference/mode-handlers/overview.md

 * Mode name: `translate`

 The user can move a feature by selecting one or more features and dragging anywhere within the screen.
-Additionally, the user can initiate snapping by clicking and dragging the selected feature's vertex handles.
-If the vertex handle is close enough to another feature's vertex, the two features will snap together.
-This mode supports multiple selections.
+_Additionally, the user can initiate snapping by clicking and dragging the selected feature's vertex handles.
+If the vertex handle is close enough to another feature's vertex, the two features will snap together._

 ## [DuplicateHandler](https://github.com/uber/nebula.gl/blob/master/modules/layers/src/mode-handlers/duplicate-handler.js)